open-cogsci/sigmund-ai/heymans/static/about.md

 > Can you download this page for me? https://journalofcognition.org/articles/10.5334/joc.18

-Limitation: Sometimes Sigmund gets confused when trying to download something.
-Some friendly guidance can help.
+Limitation: Some websites forbid downloads by automated agents such as Sigmund.

 ### Read attachments